maurice-35/The-Sport-DB/README.md

 #  Contribution to this project
-I welcome any contribution or suggestions to improve on this project.
+I welcome any contribution or suggestions to improve this project.

 #  License and copyright
 This project was built for educational purposes only.
 No copyright infringement is intended and all content is used under educational license.